 Yamaha SX Report

+With the injured James Stewart still out of SX action, San Manuel L&M Yamaha’s Josh Hill maintained his 100% record of top ten finishes by taking 6th position at the Rogers Centre in Toronto for the tenth round of seventeen in the AMA Supercross / FIM Supercross World Championship.
 The 20 year old is now just one of two riders to have appeared in the top ten of every single round during an eventful campaign to-date.
 The highest YZ450F runner in Canada was Valli Motorsports Ivan Tedesco, who shook off the effects of a finger injury to collect 4th place.
 But still no podium for the dazzling new 2010 reverse slant-cylinder YZ450F.

+Joe Gibbs Racing’s Justin Brayton was 9th and the third YZ450F-rider in the top ten.
 Grant Langston did not compete after a heavy crash at the beginning of the previous round in Daytona forced the former AMA Motocross Champion to undergo knee surgery.
 Reigning champion James Stewart is still recovering from the right wrist he broke in January and a date for his competitive return has not yet been confirmed.
 Hill is currently 3rd in the championship standings and keeps in touch for the title with a deficit of 37 points to leader Ryan Dungey.
 Brayton is 6th and Tedesco 7th.
 Round eleven sees the series return to the USA and head south to Texas and the Cowboys Stadium in Dallas.
 James Stewart may be getting well enough to make his return.
 Currently Stewart sits 15th in the 2010 Supercross Championship points with 51.